While W-sitting is generally harmless, it can have more serious implications for children with cerebral palsy.

 Low muscle tone in the core can cause children to become hands-dependent sitters, meaning that they often lean forward and use their hands to stabilize the body.
 Because their hands are occupied, hands-dependent sitters cannot play or interact with their surroundings.

 To free up the hands, children with cerebral palsy may begin to W-sit.
-It creates a wider, more stable base, which makes it easier to sit upright and participate in activities.
+W-sitting creates a wider, more stable base, which makes it easier to sit upright and participate in activities.

 However, W-sitting does not engage the core muscles, and disuse only causes the muscles to get weaker.
-The only way to improve balance and strengthen the core is to consistently practice movements and postures that require it.
+The only way to improve balance and strengthen the core is to consistently practice movements and postures that require core engagement.

 Limited Trunk Rotation

 Another potential consequence of W-sitting in children with cerebral palsy is limited trunk rotation.
-When children sit in a W-position, their bodies lock and range of motion becomes limited.
+When children sit in a W-position, their bodies become stuck in place and trunk range of motion becomes limited.

-Instead, they can get accustomed to grabbing everything on their right side with their right hands and everything on their left side with their left hands.
+When trunk rotation is limited, children can get accustomed to grabbing everything on their right side with their right hand and everything on their left side with their left hand.
 Similarly, rather than reach across their bodies to grab an object, children may move their entire bodies.

 Abnormal Gait Development